nothke/shakedown-docs/README.md

 - Rearranged car parameters for easier modification
 - Wheel base and track are now modifiable in GUI
 - Removed legacy HPM and PLY loading from engine

+#### Build 2437 (version 19, demo version 2)
+- Game now starts in fullscreen again by default (broken in previous version)
+- Exposed freelook camera parameters in config
+- Mouse hiding logic is now using unscaled deltatime